 Measures to be carried out before transporting mobile machinery on flatbeds

-- Make sure that all the contact surface of the machinery or at least half of the tires rest on the surface of the deck.
-In case the mobile machinery exceeds the surface of the truck, a support must be used.
+- Make sure that all the contact surfaces of the machinery or at least half of the tires rest on the surface of the deck.
+In case the mobile machinery exceeds the surface of the truck, support must be used.